angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Describe the most challenging situation in your life and how you handled it.
 - Give an example of a time when you had to handle a variety of assignments.
 What was the outcome?
 - Tell me about a time when your team gave up on something, but you pushed them to deliver results.
+- A time when you got stuck 75% through a project?
+How did you ensure it got done?
+(Also may be dive deep)
+- Tell me about yourself; why you?
+Why Amazon?
+Where do you see yourself in 5 years?
+- Give me an example of delivering a project under a tight deadline.
+(Also maybe bias for action)

 ## 15. Strive to be Earth’s Best Employer